 This includes actions, words, and physical gestures that make someone feel uncomfortable, humiliated, or unsafe.
 Importantly, workplace harassment is not just about hurt feelings; it’s a violation of your rights that can affect your work performance and well-being.

 Harassment in the Los Angeles workplace goes beyond mild disagreements or simple annoyances.
 It involves unwelcome behavior that is severe or pervasive enough to create an intimidating, hostile, or abusive environment.
-This can include:

 This behavior doesn’t have to be directed at you personally to be harassment; witnessing offensive conduct can still create a hostile environment.